carloscastellanos/teaching/480/syllabi/IGME480_Spring2025.md

 ## A Word About Unexcused Absences in Critiques

 Sometimes, students who haven’t completed their projects skip class during critiques, because they are too embarrassed to come to class empty-handed.
 This type of absence is particularly self-destructive, and is one of the most objectionable things you can do in this class.
 Please have courage.
-Your participation on critique days is essential, even if your own project is incomplete or missing, because these sessions and conversations help you understand our class standards, expectations, and criteria for good work. ⚡️ **_Even if your own project is unfinished, you are still expected to contribute productively to the class discussion_** ⚡️ .
+Your participation on critique days is essential, even if your own project is incomplete or missing, because these sessions and conversations help you understand our class standards, expectations, and criteria for good work. :zap: **_Even if your own project is unfinished, you are still expected to contribute productively to the class discussion_** :zap: .

 ## Attendance Policy Summary